AI ROI Calculator: Building the Business Case

-Business leaders who need to justify AI investment to stakeholders, boards, or themselves — with real numbers, not vendor promises.
+Business leaders who need to justify AI investment to stakeholders, boards, or themselves, with real numbers rather than vendor promises.

 How do I calculate whether an AI project is worth the investment, and what payback period should I expect?